-Considering many e-mails within our environment are public records, users are strongly encouraged to use the following statement as a footer:
+Considering many e-mails within our environment are public records, users should use the following statement as a footer:

 "Please note: Florida has very broad public records laws.
 Most written communications to or from state/university employees and students are public records and available to the public and media upon request.
 Your e-mail communications may therefore be subject to public disclosure."